 FAQ's for older drivers

-I keep a residence in New York State part of the year and in another state the other part of the year.
-Can I keep my NYS driver license and also get a driver license from the other state?
+I keep a residence in New York State but live in another state for part of the year.
+Can I keep my NY State driver license and also get a driver license from the other state?

 Contact the Motor Vehicle Department in the other state.
-If that state issues a driver license that is valid only within that state (a "one state only" driver license), you can apply for that type of driver license and also keep your NYS driver license.
+If that state issues a driver license that is valid only within that state (a "one state only" driver license), you can apply for that type of driver license and also keep your NY State driver license.

 If the other state does not issue a "one state only" driver license, then you must decide in which state you will have a driver license.
 You cannot have a driver license from more than one state, unless one of the driver licenses is a "one state only" driver license.

 Note: New York State does not issue a "one state only" driver license.

 If you apply for a "full" driver license in another state, you will be required to surrender your NY State driver license to that state.
 You can apply for a NY State non-driver photo ID card after your driver license from the other state is issued.
 For more information, see how to apply for a non-driver ID Card.

 My NY State driver license will expire during a period when I will live outside New York State.
 What can I do?